-As summertime fun fades into memory and the world outside turns golden and nippy, consider taking a tour that will warm you from the inside out this fall.
+As summertime fun fades into memory and the world outside turns golden and nippy, consider taking a brewery or distillery tour that will warm you from the inside out this fall.
 Whether you’re thinking a bike ride for beer in the mountains of Washington or a mezcal excursion in Mexico, there are many options for you to have a tipple (or five) al fresco before winter hits.
 Here are seven delicious drinking tours across North America to celebrate the new season with a little bit of revelry.

 1. Experience history on the Urban Bourbon Trail in Kentucky.